-Paths Not Taken by Jen Deaderick
+Paths Not Taken

 Several years ago, I wrote a piece for Rebecca Walker’s Huffington Post blog about being the third generation in my family to have a surprise pregnancy.
 My focus was on how much better the situation was for me because of legal and societal changes, but I only wrote about my second surprise pregnancy, the one that I chose to continue, not my first surprise pregnancy, which I had chosen to terminate.
 Now, I wonder why that was.

 In part, it was an issue of privacy; there were family members who didn’t know.
 At the time, though, it was really that I couldn’t figure out how it could comfortably fit in the narrative.
 Abortion didn’t seem useful as a choice in a story, seeming more like a closed door, a path not taken instead of a propelling action.
 I thought it was simply a choice not to do something.

 In the United States, of course, we make choices all the time, big and small.
 It’s a defining part of our national identity.
 A friend who immigrated from the Soviet Union as a child tells a story of the first time his parents had to buy toothpaste here, how they stood briefly paralyzed in front of shelf after shelf of tarter control and mint and polishing options.
 In the Soviet Union, in proper Communist fashion, everyone got the same toothpaste.
 Flavor choice would be a bourgeois distraction.